parrenin/IceChrono/README.md

 --------------------------------------------------------

 You need to know a little bit of python to do that.
-Feel free to contact the author if you need assistance.
+Feel free to send an email on the mailing list if you need assistance.

 For drilling specific observations, you set up the correlation matrices in the file `parameters-CovarianceObservations.py` in the drilling directory.
 - `self.icemarkers_correlation`     : for ice dated horizons